wrzlbrmft/domains/README.md

  -e,--exceptions <file>          load exception list from text file -h,--help                       print this help message and exit -o,--remove-obsolete-domains    remove obsolete domain list entries (e.g.
-                                 if ".com" is on the exception list, the domain list entry ".foo.com" is obsolete
+                                 if "com" is on the exception list, the domain list entry "foo.com" is obsolete
                                  and removed)
- -r,--remove-redundant           remove redundant list entries (e.g.
+ -r,--remove-redundant           remove redundant list entries (e.g. "com"
-                                 ".com" includes ".foo.com", so ".foo.com"
+                                 includes "foo.com", so "foo.com" is
-                                 is redundant and removed) -s,--save-domains <file>        save optimized domain list as new text file -u,--remove-unused-exceptions   remove unused exception list entries
+                                 redundant and removed)
+ -s,--save-domains <file>        save optimized domain list as new text
+                                 file
+ -u,--remove-unused-exceptions   remove unused exception list entries
-                                 (e.g. if ".com" is NOT on the domain list, the exception list entry ".foo.com"
+                                 (e.g. if "com" is not on the domain list, the exception list entry "foo.com" is
-                                 is unused and removed) -v,--verbose                    be more verbose
+                                 unused and removed)
+ -v,--verbose                    be more verbose
     --version                    print version info and exit -x,--save-exceptions <file>     save optimized exception list as new text